 Billboards are something we usually come across while driving on roads and freeways.
-However, these structures require attention and frequent gazes, in order to make any form of advertising worth the effort.
-That said, in the subsequent sections, we shall talk about the famed concept of billboard advertising in detail and discuss the effectiveness of the same.
+However, these structures require attention and frequent gazes in order to make any form of advertising worth the effort.
+Interested in investing in billboard advertising?
+Here’s what you should know first.

 What billboards really do